dali-lab/build/milestones/week09/index.md

 ---

-## DEMOS and User Feedback
+## Technigala and Handoff

-MVP demos and testing of the projects for this term.
-The main focus will be on getting user feedback.
-Science fair style.
-Open to public.
+The Technigala is science fair style, open to public.
+Show off your demos and collect + document user feedback.
+Complete Handoff documentation including packaged files, style archive, and demo video.

 ### Everyone:
 * [ ] Show off your work!